Specific Manuscript Collections

 - Nordin Collection

-Original documents and copies concerning Swedish political history, ecclesiastic history, law and the history of learning.
+The collection is named after Bishop Carl Gustaf Nordin and contains original documents and copies concerning Swedish political history, ecclesiastic history, law and the history of learning.

 - Palmskiöld Collection